OOP2018/threads-ploykwan/README.md

 ## 1. Using unsynchronized counter object

-- It not always zero because two thread not finish each state in the same time, so it makes not thread not done in the same time.
-Sometime, total will be zero if two thread finish the process in the same time.
+- It not always zero because two thread use the same counter.
+Sometime thread1 finish before thread2 and return counter to update first, then thread2 update new counter too.
+Do it likes this again and again cloudn't make the counter be zero.

 ## 2. Implications for Multi-threaded Applications